Markram71/Bitwig-Performance-Twister/docs/README.md

 * (3) A long click on an encoder adds another action.
 Again, you can customize the action in the controller configuration.
 You can choose from the following three actions: 1. record arm the track, mute, or solo the track.

 ### Mode 2 Channel Strip
-This bank focuses on a single selected track.
+This mode focuses on a single selected track.
 The first encoder is used to select a track.
 The other encoders are can be used to change parameters for this selected track.

 Obviously you can use other controllers or Bitwig itself to change the selected track.
 The encoder in this bank